ddrone/adventures-in-compilation/README.md

 - [x] Write AST definitions for new C-like intermediate language
 - [x] Implement "explicate control" pass
 - [x] Implement human-readable printing of C-like IR
+- [ ] Implement human-readable printing of monadic IR as well
 - [ ] Check that explicate control works similarly to the book
 - [ ] Add new X86 constructs to its abstract syntax
 - [ ] Implement printing those new X86 constructs into concrete syntax used by GCC